UpdraftFund/.github/profile/README.md

 ## Decentralization

 Updraft must be completely open-source and easy to fork.
-Some members of the global community might not like the team's decisions, or they may prefer a different front-end.
-Anyone should be allowed to create their own version and manage it with their own team as they please.
+Some members of the global community might not like a dev's decisions, or they may prefer a different front-end.
+Anyone should be allowed to create their own version and manage it as they please.

+## Bounties

-Updraft can fund more than pure public goods.
-Any project can make themselves more like a public good by using Updraft to open work items as bounties.
+Any project can make themselves more like a public good by using Updraft to create ideas as bounties.
 Drafters can start working on bounties even before they reach their funding goal, posting updates on their progress.
 Staking is always optional for solutions and may not be useful for bounties.

 ## Details